TOP 10 THINGS TO CONSIDER

 - Reputation?
 Do they receive lots of referrals from other dentists, including those who place implants?

 Dedicated purely to implants, the DentalCarePlus implant dentists have an MSc or an industry recognised advanced implant dentistry diploma, placing an average of 50 implants a month.
-They have placed over 50,000 implants and treated over 10,000 patients with a 99% success rate.
+They have placed over 50,000 implants and treated over 10,000 patients.

 2 Dentist’s bone augmentation experience and training